 The question of wellbeing touches us all and we are often looking for a quick fix to most of our problems.
 Yet, these difficulties are often deeper rooted.
 In my work, I take an integrative approach, working in dialogue; phenomenologically, yet informed by psychodynamic theory.
 The relationship with the therapist is a crucial element in the therapy.
 The primary focus of my work is to help others gain insight and awareness of their current situation through an understanding of past experiences and relationships.
 We then use that understanding in the present, for that is where change occurs.
 Therapy is not something I do to others or for others; it is a healing process that necessitates participation and investment from the patient and therapist alike.
 Making small changes to self-defeating behavior and coping with feelings of sadness, fear, and pain can bring life-altering results.
 It may be helpful to think of therapy as a journey.
 Rather than telling someone where to go, I see myself more as a guide, pointing out things that may not have been noticed, suggesting things to consider and exploring or offering a new perspective.

 What to Expect

 After your initial contact, we will arrange a consultation which will last 60 minutes.
 In this time we can talk about why you have come to therapy and whether I am the right person to help you.

 Psychotherapy requires personal investment, yet sometimes life can get in the way.
 For this reason, I have a flexible cancellation policy with limits.
-I take cancelations up to 48 hours notice with only a £10 room fee for the canceled session and try to reschedule when possible.
+I take cancelations up to 48 hours notice with only a £10 fee for the cancelled session and try to reschedule when possible.
 Cancelations within 48 hours are payable at the full fee.
 There is no contract.
 You are free to leave when you see fit.